ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 nodesize: 48
 ```

 Set platform-specific default parameters.
 In this case it sets the default number of cpus per node to 48.
+This *might* need changing if the configuration is run on hardware with different `nodesize`.

 - **User scripts**